ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/monitoring-pci-instances-prometheus/guide.en-gb.md

 For more information, please refer to [the official Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#ovhcloud_sd_config).

-apply this CR using the following command:
+Apply this CR using the following command:

 ```console
 $ kubectl apply -f ovhcloud.yaml